Last Updated on September 5, 2024

 Holbox is not the easiest and quickest Mexican island to get to, but the multistep journey is certainly worth it.

-Fly to Cancรบn
+Fly to Cancún

-Cancรบn is the closest airport and where you will be flying into.
+Cancún is the closest airport and where you will be flying into.
 If you are coming from the US East Coast, there are plenty of direct flights.

-Get to Chiquilรก
+Get to Chiquilá

-• Bus โ€“ the cheapest option is taking ADO bus from the Cancรบn bus station to the ferry port in Chiquilรก.
+- Bus – the cheapest option is taking ADO bus from the Cancún bus station to the ferry port in Chiquilá.
 The bus runs several times a day (8.15 am, 9:55 am, 11 am, 12 pm, 1 pm and 3.15 pm and 5 pm) and the journey takes anywhere from 2-2hr 20 minutes.
 One-way ticket costs between 250-350 MXN depending on the day and time of day.
-The buses leave from the main station in downtown Cancรบn, and to get there, you first need to take a bus from the airport.
+The buses leave from the main station in downtown Cancún, and to get there, you first need to take a bus from the airport.
 It’s about a 30-minute ride and buses leave the airport every half hour.
-If you want to pre-book your Cancรบn to Chiquilรก bus ticket, you can do so on the official ADO website.
+If you want to pre-book your Cancún to Chiquilá bus ticket, you can do so on the official ADO website.
 Some foreign bank cards don’t work on the ADO site, so if that’s the case, you can head over to Busbud.com instead.

-• Private transfer – the most convenient way of getting from Cancun Airport to Chiquila is booking a private transfer.
+- Private transfer – the most convenient way of getting from Cancun Airport to Chiquila is booking a private transfer.
 The driver will be waiting for you at the airport, and you can be on your way in no time.
 The vans are really comfortable and air conditioned.
 If you are traveling with a family or a group of friends, this is the best option.
 Be sure to book your private transfer in advance.

 There are also shared transfers you can book, but they are often packed, which can make for a really uncomfortable 2-hour ride.
 If you can’t or don’t want to splurge for a private transfer, take the ADO bus instead!!

-Once in Chiquilรก, you are just a 20-minute ferry away from the island.
+Once in Chiquilá, you are just a 20-minute ferry away from the island.
 There are 2 ferry companies to choose from: 9 Hermanos and Holbox Express.
 One leaves every hour on the hour, the other on the half hour.
 So basically, there’s one leaving every 30 minutes from 5 am until 8.30 pm.
-They are pretty much identical, and the cost is the same 220 MXN one way (Cash only!).
+They are pretty much identical, and the cost is the same 300 MXN one way (Cash only!).
 You can book your tickets online, but that’s not necessary.

 Once you arrive in Holbox, there will be plenty of golf cart taxis waiting at the ferry Terminal.
-If your hotel is right in town, you might be able to get there on foot, as itโ€™s just a short, 5 minute walk away.
+If your hotel is right in town, you might be able to get there on foot, as it’s just a short, 5-minute walk away.
 Otherwise, hop in one of the golf cart taxis to take you to your hotel.
-The price will depend on how far away from town you go, but itโ€™s not much.
-It cost 50 MXC to get to hotel Xaloc Resort, which was about a 5 minute ride from the ferry.
+The price will depend on how far away from town you go.

 How to get around Holbox

-• Walk – Holbox is a small island and perfect for walking.
+- Walk – Holbox is a small island and perfect for walking.
 If you stay near the town, you’ll be able to walk to most places.

-• Bike – a great way to get around the island is by bike.
+- Bike – a great way to get around the island is by bike.
 You can rent one from one of the many shops for 30 – 40 MXN per hour, or 200 – 240 MXN a day.

-• Golf cart taxis – if you get tired of walking or need a lift a bit further away, just look for a yellow golf cart taxi.
-Theyโ€™re lined up in the main square or you can just flag one down as theyโ€™re zooming by.
+- Golf cart taxis – if you get tired of walking or need a lift a bit further away, just look for a yellow golf cart taxi.
+They’re lined up in the main square or you can just flag one down as they’re zooming by.

-• Golf cart – you could rent one to get around, but unlike renting a golf cart in Isla Mujeres, I don’t think it’s necessary.
+- Golf cart – you could rent one to get around, but unlike renting a golf cart in Isla Mujeres, I don’t think it’s necessary.
 They are pretty expensive (12 hours- 1,500 MXN / 24 hours 2,000 MXN) and unless you wanted to have one for a day to go around the island, it doesn’t make any sense.
 You can just use of the many golf cart taxis, that are everywhere.

 Where to stay in Holbox, Mexico